jan-kasi/school-notes/notes/09 Empiricism.md

 If the demon hypothesis can cast doubt on basic ideas, then should it not cast doubt on our capacity to make basic logical inferences?
 - e.g. the inference that a supremely good god would not deceive us about mathematics.
 Surely this means we must doubt the operation of reason itself?
 Cartesian skepticism comes to a halt – transcendental arguments?

 What if the evil demon’s deception is so good that it is indistinguishable from actual reality?
+Mention distinction between representational and formal, then just leave it there (unless it's about M6 reality, but maybe don't do that Q).
 - Imagine a counterfeit £10 that cannot be identified as counterfeit.
 - Is there any real sense in which something can meaningfully be called a ‘fake’ when it will do everything a real £10 note would do and is indistinguishable.
   - Discussion between metaphysics and ontology (?) --> is it meaningfully different because it *comes* from somewhere else/has a different origin but the same nature.
 - What if the same is true for reality?
 If Descartes’ demon can create the perfect illusion, then surely it is identical to what we call reality.
-Therefore the evil demon hypothesis is empty nonesense, or not a false reality at all.
+Therefore the evil demon hypothesis is empty nonsense, or not a false reality at all.
   - You can doubt doubt and you can also call the evil demon hypothesis empty.
 - You cannot access it (the difference between "real" and "fake" reality) – but does lack of access (ignorance of the reality) mean that it is not important?

 ### John Locke

 Rejects entirely the notion of innate knowledge in *An Essay On Human Understanding* Innate knowledge is sometimes hidden/we have to search for it to "know" it.